Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Documented `.drawer` component, updated descriptions wherever possible, the customization documentation will be added in later.
 - *TODO* list for tomorrow (before release):
 	- Update flavors to use the new `.drawer` component, rebuild.
-	- Update all navigation menus on all pages to use both the `.drawer` and show the new menus.
 	- Update all flavors to work with new components etc.
 	- Update all flavor demos.
 	- Look into updating the templates.